Sequential Randomized Algorithms for Convex Optimization in the Presence of Uncertainty: Sequential Randomized Algorithms

 The main philosophy behind the proposed sequential randomized algorithms lies on the fact that it is easy from the computational point of view to evaluate a given ``candidate solution" for a large number of random samples extracted from $\mathbb{Q}$.
 On the other hand, it is clearly more expensive to solve the optimization problems (\ref{eq:scenario design}) or (\ref{eq:random convex discarded}) when the sample bound $N$ is large.
 The sequential randomized algorithms, which are presented next generate a sequence of ``design" sample sets $\{q_d^{(1)},\ldots,q_d^{(N_\ic)}\}$ with increasing cardinality $N_\ic$ which are used in (\ref{eq:scenario design}) and (\ref{eq:random convex discarded}) for solving the optimization problem.
 In parallel, ``validation" sample sets $\{q_v^{(1)},\ldots,q_v^{(M_\ic)}\}$ of cardinality $M_\ic$ are also generated by both algorithms in order to check whether the given candidate solution, obtained from solving (\ref{eq:scenario design}) or~(\ref{eq:random convex discarded}), satisfies the desired violation probability.

 The first algorithm is in line with those presented in \cite{calafiore_probabilistic_2007} and \cite{yasuaki_polynomial-time_2007}, in the sense that it uses a similar strategy to validate the candidate solution.
 However, while these algorithms have been designed for feasibility problems, the proposed algorithms deal with optimization problems.
-More generally, the two presented algorithms fall into the class of general SPV algorithms studied in~\cite{alamo_randomized_2012}.